 The primary disadvantage of PlayStation Vue is the inability to carry the package with you.
 That is, you are geo-locked to your sign-up location.
 For many users, this isn't a problem.
 For users that want to watch content when away from home -- for instance, while on vacation -- this may be a deal-breaker.

-PlayStation Vue is supported on Fire TV, Chromecast, and Roku, as well as iOS devices (but not Apple TV) and Sony game systems.
+PlayStation Vue is supported on Fire TV, Chromecast, Roku, and Apple TV, as well as Sony game systems.

 iTunesApple's popular iTunes library of TV and movies is supported only on Apple TV.
 You won't find iTunes content available for streaming on any of the other devices.